 Whether you try to get your hands on a high-grade Carew rookie card, his identical 1982 cards, or something in between, adding a card of the player with the second most AL batting titles (next to Ty Cobb) seems like a good bet in developing a well-rounded vintage baseball collection; happy collecting!

-PS: as a fun fact, Carew won the 1972 American League batting title without hitting a single home run.
+PS: As a fun fact, Carew won the 1972 American League batting title without hitting a single home run.